lysender/files-rs/README.md

 Acquire auth tokens:
 - Send login request to auth endpoint
 - Return access token
-- Note: Just use a hardcoded username and password

 ### Clients

 Clients are the tenants or customers of the service.
-They are assigned with an ID.

 Each client has access to the following resources:
 - teams